esteng/miso_uds/README.md

 - `conda env create -f stog.env -n stog_env`
 - `pip install -e . -r requirements.txt`

-## Instructions

-For a detailed list of Instructions on how to add a model for a new task and dataset, see [Instructions.md](https://gitlab.hltcoe.jhu.edu/szhang/stog/tree/master/docs/INSTRUCTIONS.md)

 ## Running a Simple Language Model Example